aws/mynah-ui/docs/DATAMODEL.md

 ---

 ## `codeInsertToCursorEnabled` and `codeCopyToClipboardEnabled` (default: true)
 These two parameters allow you to make copy and insert buttons disabled for that specific ChatItem.
-If you want to disable it system wide you can do it through [CONFIG](./CONFIG.md#codeInsertToCursorEnabled).
+If you want to disable it system wide you can do it through config.
+Please see [CONFIG Documentation](./CONFIG.md#codeinserttocursorenabled-and-codecopytoclipboardenabled-default-true).

 ```typescript
 const mynahUI = new MynahUI({